Divorce in Islam

-Divorce in Islam can take a variety of forms, some initiated by the husband and some initiated by the wife.
-The main traditional legal categories are talaq (repudiation), khulʿ (mutual divorce) and faskh (dissolution of a marriage by an Islamic Court).
+Divorce according to Islamic law can occur in a variety of forms, some initiated by a husband and some by a wife.
+The main categories of Islamic customary law are talaq (repudiation), khulʿ (mutual divorce) and faskh (dissolution of marriage before the Religious Court).
 Historically, the rules of divorce were governed by sharia, as interpreted by traditional Islamic jurisprudence, though they differed depending on the legal school, and historical practices sometimes diverged from legal theory.

-In modern times, as personal status (family) laws have been codified, they generally have remained "within the orbit of Islamic law", but control over the norms of divorce shifted from traditional jurists to the state.
+In modern times, as personal status (family) laws have been codified in Muslim-majority states, they generally have remained "within the orbit of Islamic law", but control over the norms of divorce shifted from traditional jurists to the state.